Yuji-HAMADA/misomia/README.md

   <img src="docs/images/app_screenshot.png" width="300" alt="App Screenshot" style="display: inline-block; margin: 0 10px;">
 </p>

-*A sample image of the avatar expressing happiness.*
-*A sample image of the avatar expressing sadness.*
-*A screenshot of the Misomia app interface.*

 ---

 **Note:** Image generation can take several seconds depending on the API service and model.